course-kit/guides/getting-started.md

 if (status === 403) {
   // User is unenroled, show enrolment link
 }

+if (status === 500) {
+  // Error
+}
 ```

-### Handling 401 status

-We haven’t looked at enrolling students yet, so by default we’ll get `401` status back from the API when the lesson page loads, indicating that the user is unauthenticated.
+We haven't seen how to enrol a student yet, so we'll probably get a `401` status back from the API when the lesson page loads, indicating that the user is unauthenticated.

-Let’s display two buttons in the UI: one to enrol (for new students) and one to log in (for current students).
+Let's display two buttons in the UI: one to enrol (for new students) and one to log in (for current students).

-A good UI idea is to overlay these buttons over the lesson video thumbnail.
-Alternatively, you could put these in a popup window or whatever else you like.
+A good UI design idea is to overlay these buttons on the lesson video thumbnail.
+You could instead put these in a popup window or whatever else you like.

 ![getting-started-8](assets/getting-started-8.png)